top of page

 Mission Statement

-It is our mission to provide carefully planned, effective and caring services to children and families in the foster care system.
-Our goal is to address foster care services through a three-sided approach, which includes assessment, intervention, and permanency.
-Our team of dedicated parents and skilled professionals are committed to providing the tools and support essential to children, if they are to develop successfully into healthy adults.
+Our mission is to provide carefully planned, effective, and supportive services to children and families involved in the foster care system.
+We address foster care through a three-pronged approach—intervention, maintenance, and reunification.
+Our team of dedicated resource parents and skilled professionals is committed to providing the tools and support children need to heal, grow, and thrive into healthy adulthood.

 TRUST & RESPECT: Triad’s foundation is built upon trust and respect.
-We believe in building relationships, respect with each of our Resource Parents, Triad Social Workers, clients, and the community that is based on these ideals.
+We believe in building relationships and respect with each of our Resource Parents, Triad Social Workers, clients, and the community that is based on these ideals.

 As stated in the introduction, part of our initial task with each new child is to develop and implement a treatment plan based on a thorough assessment of that child’s needs, utilizing agency resources and services as well as identifying resources available in the community.